 The MonitorWare Echo Reply service can be bound to a specific IP Address.
 This feature is useful for multihome environments where you want to run different Syslog Servers on different IP Addresses.
 Please note that the default IP Address 0.0.0.0 means ANY IP Address.
-6.3.26 MonitorWare Echo Request The MonitorWare Echo Request service is used to check the availability of MonitorWare agents (either MonitorWare Agent, WinSyslog or EventReporter).
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address 6.4.26 MonitorWare Echo Request The MonitorWare Echo Request service is used to check the availability of MonitorWare agents (either MonitorWare Agent, WinSyslog or EventReporter).
 It works in conjunction with the MonitorWare Echo Reply service, which needs to be running on the agents which are to be monitored.
 Echo Request service tries to connect to the reply service on remote agents.
 If it can connect, it checks if the remote agent is alive.
 If either the connect fails or the remote response is not satisfactory, an event is generated (which could be used for alerting as well as corrective action).
 Optionally, an event can also be generated when the remote agent can be contacted successfully.
 A single MonitorWare Echo Request service can check an unlimited number of remote agents.
 Please note, however, that all checks are done in sequence.
 So with a large number of systems to be checked, there may be a longer delay between the checks than you expect.
 This is especially the case over slow network links (like found in wide area networks).
 If this is not acceptable, multiple Echo Request services can be configured.
 They then run independent of each other.